- See a full list of publications

 - Explore connections, collaborators, related work and more

-During her PhD studies, Caroline established a busy portfolio career as a performer, researcher, community musician and teacher.
-She has a strong commitment to musical inclusion, and works with organisations such as Live Music Now, Music in Hospitals and Care and The Amber Trust to bring more music-making opportunities to children and young people with complex needs and to support their musical development.
+Beyond the university, Caroline has a strong commitment to musical inclusion, and works with organisations such as Live Music Now, Music in Hospitals and Care, The Amber Trust, and Sounds of Intent to bring more music-making and music learning opportunities to disabled children and young people.

 Caroline’s research interests span music psychology and music education.
 Recent projects include: